10 Signs You're Dating A Psychopath & What To Expect

 3. They involve you in their own versions of "love triangles."

-Once you’re hooked, the triangulation sets in.
+Once you're hooked, the triangulation sets in.
 They surround themselves with former lovers, potential mates, and anyone else who provides them with added attention.
 This includes people that the psychopath may have previously denounced and declared you superior to.
 This makes you feel confused and creates the perception that the psychopath is in high demand at all times.
+When you're dating a psychopath, confusion and power games are the norm.

-4. They constantly rewrite reality and exhibit other crazy-making behavior.
+4. They constantly rewrite reality.

 5. They accuse you of feeling emotions that they are intentionally provoking.